michaelpaulkorthals/py_irc/README.md

 # py_irc
 Python infrared remote control utilities for Raspberry Pi

-In the home theater, the devices (e.g. Bluray player, projector, monitor, amplifier, lighting, etc.) are usually controlled with infrared remote controls.
+In the home theater, the devices (e.g. Bluray player, projector, monitor, amplifier, lights, etc.) are usually controlled with infrared remote controls.
 The problem is that the operation of these devices is completely different and separated.
 Each device is controlled with its own remote control.
 This turns the home theater into an uncomfortable, complex technical workplace until the movie is shown.

 In order to optimize this situation, it is desirable to combine the individual operating procedures at the push of a button. e.g .:
  * Play the movie with the projector on the screen in a quiet sound mix